openstack/openstack-manuals/doc/config-reference/source/tables/keystone-api.rst

    * - ``admin_bind_host`` = ``0.0.0.0``
      - (String) DEPRECATED: The IP address of the network interface for the admin service to listen on.
    * - ``admin_port`` = ``35357``
-     - (Unknown) DEPRECATED: The port number which the admin service listens on.
+     - (Port number) DEPRECATED: The port number which the admin service listens on.
    * - ``admin_workers`` = ``None``
      - (Integer) DEPRECATED: The number of worker processes to serve the admin eventlet application.
 Defaults to number of CPUs (minimum of 2).
    * - ``client_socket_timeout`` = ``900``